wegoagain00/my-portfolio/pages/posts/python-chat-app-part-3.md

       ECR_REPOSITORY: my-chat-app # The name of my ECR repo
       # This will be the full AWS URI, e.g., 12345.dkr.ecr.eu-west-2.amazonaws.com (make sure you put your region here if different)
       ECR_REGISTRY: ${{ secrets.AWS_ACCOUNT_ID }}.dkr.ecr.eu-west-2.amazonaws.com
-      # I had an issue where using env.AWS_REGION in the ECR_REGISTRY variable caused an error.
-Instead, I used the AWS_REGION variable directly.
-You cant use env variables at jobs level. (research this)

     steps:
       # 3. Get my code